atomvm/AtomVM/doc/src/build-instructions.md

     npm install cypress
     npx cypress run --browser chrome

-You can alternatvely specify: `chromium` or `edge` depending on what is installed.
+You can alternatively specify: `chromium` or `edge` depending on what is installed.

 Alternatively, on Linux, you can run tests with docker: